-Hypothermia is defined as a core body temperature below 35°C. Along with coagulopathy and acidosis, hypothermia belongs to the lethal triad of trauma victims requiring critical care.
+Hypothermia is defined as a core body temperature below 35°C. Hypothermia belongs to the lethal triad (with coagulopathy and acidosis) for trauma victims requiring critical care.

 The drop in core temperature may be rapid as in immersion in near-freezing water, or slow as in prolonged exposure to more temperate environments.
 The effects of hypothermia are proportional to the change in temperature, with metabolic rate reduced in proportion to the fall in core body temperature.